-How do you plan to use your ATV, Cart or Side-by-side?
+How do you plan to use your ATV or Side-by-side?

-ATVs, side-by-sides and carts each have specific uses with shared capabilities.
+ATVs and side-by-sides each have specific uses with shared capabilities.
 They all can operate off-road, and most do well in rugged terrain in all kinds of environmental conditions.
 But you should also ask yourself these questions when thinking of how you plan to use the vehicle.

 What kind of weather and climate will you most often encounter when riding?
 What type of terrain will you be riding across?
 Will the vehicle be used for towing or hauling?